jmathai/amnesia/Readme.md

 # Amnesia for Twitter

-This is a simple script that will automatically delete all of your tweets after a specified number of days.
+This is a simple script that will automatically delete all of your tweets and likes that are older than a specified number of days.
 If you use Twitter for conversation and not posterity then you'll like Amnesia.

 ## Requirements